devxpy/cbh-take-home-project/Ticket_Breakdown.md

 ### Update `generateReport` to include the `customAgentId`

 **Implementation details:**
-1. In the PDF writer, check if the `customAgentId` is present for a given agent, and displays it in the generated report, under each Agent.
+1. In the PDF writer, check if the `customAgentId` is present for a given agent, and display it in the generated report, under each Agent.
 2. Avoid Leaking the internal database ID of the Agent.

 **Acceptance criteria:** The correct `customAgentId` shows up for agents if they are assigned.